-The current work was of a reconnaissance nature to evaluate the Astro showing area for its geological aspects.
+The current rock-sampling program was carried out to better evaluate the geochemical nature and levels of the Astro showing area.
 The Astro showing has an extensive zone of alteration in the surrounding area that bears the mark of an epithermal environment associated probably with a deep-seated north south fault system of the Trout Lake graben.
 Geophysics and limited drilling of the Astro showing area suggests the associated hydrothermal alteration zone is open to depth and along strike.

 Previous operators (QPX Minerals) have partially tested the Astro showing with reverse circulation drilling to shallow depths.
-This drilling did not penetrate the Kitley Lk member of the Marron formation and fell short of the prospective horizon at the Springbrook/Shoemaker interface, nevertheless the drilling showed encouraging gold values at depth.
+This drilling did not penetrate through the Kitley Lake member of the Marron formation and fell short of the prospective horizon at the Springbrook/Shoemaker interface, nevertheless the drilling showed encouraging gold values at shallow depth.